ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_1(listen_state_and_get_state).md

 ```

 Our app is ready to go. there is only 1 thing we need to do.
 We need to tell AppDaemon to use the app.
-For that we copy our app in the appdirectory we have set in the cfg file and we give it a name, lets say some_app.py
+For that we copy our app in the apps directory we have set in the appdaemon.yaml file and we give it a name, lets say some_app.py
-Then we make a part in the cfg file to tell AppDaemon to use the app like this:
+Then we make a yaml file in the apps directory (you can use any name for it, but i suggest to use the same name as the py file) to tell AppDaemon to use the app like this:
 ```
 our_automation_name:       #any name you like.
-  module: some_app         #that was the name we used for our app
+  module: some_app         #that was the name we used for our py file
   class: your_class_name   #and this was the name from our class
 ```